Things to Do at Dome of the Rock

 Things to Do Nearby

-The traditional route Jesus walked carrying the cross, marked by 14 Stations of the Cross
+The traditional route Jesus walked to his crucifixion winds right through this area - you'll likely encounter pilgrims following the Stations of the Cross